 - Host Protection.
 If you host a web page or forum where others post, it is a good idea to warn people not to violate copyrights or plagiarize material.
 Post a warning that you will remove any such material that is called to your attention, and tell people how to notify you of violations.
 By posting this and following up promptly on violations formally called to your attention, you protect yourself against any liability for others actions under the Digital Millenium Copyright Act.

 Further Information on Copyrights.
-Here are four links which give more information on copyright:
+Here are six links which give more information on copyright:

 - US Copyright Office Home Page at the Library of Congress.

 - Bound by Law.
 A comic book explaining copyright and fair use, from the Duke Center for the Study of the Public Domain.

 - Copyright Clearance Center provides a central point for purchasing rights to make copies of copyrighted articles or put them on the web.

 - ASCAP's FAQ on Internet Licensing .
 This company, which licenses rights to music performance on the web, will sell you a license for a minimum of $288 per year.